lagessiehcs/expense-tracker/README.md

 # Expense Tracker

-Hey, thank you for using our program!
+Hey, thank you for using my program!

 ## Compilation